Exclusive: Venezuela proposes new oil contract terms to sidestep U.S. sanctions

 Several U.S. refiners, including Chevron Corp, Phillips 66 and Valero Energy said they were studying the sanctions and would comply with U.S. laws.

-Valero, the second-largest buyer of Venezuelan crude after Citgo, said it will “re-optimize” its crude supply to minimize any impacts.
+Valero, the second-largest buyer of Venezuelan crude after Citgo, said it will “re-optimize” its crude supply.

-Washington’s fast action on Venezuela and efforts by Maduro’s government to defend its grip on PDVSA have sent shockwaves around the world, triggering higher global oil prices and angry responses from China and Russia.
+Washington’s fast action on Venezuela and efforts by Maduro’s government to defend its grip on PDVSA have sent shockwaves around the world, triggering angry responses from China and Russia.

+Swaps and three-way trades have become routine due to PDVSA’s oil-for-loan pacts and U.S. sanctions first imposed in 2017, according to internal PDVSA documents and trading sources.

+The Caracas-based company’s barrels typically go through several hands before reaching a refinery.
+Its fuel imports mostly come from swaps, according to PDVSA’s internal documents and Refinitiv Eikon data.